 How do I know?
 Well, my head veggie-loaded-recipe-quality-control-expert (aka, my 8-year-old daughter) is one of the biggest beet dislikers on the planet.
-But when she (suspiciously at first) took a bite of these beet pancakes, her eyes light up and the “mmmmmmmmmm” that left her lips could be heard though out the house.
+But when she (suspiciously at first) took a bite of these beet pancakes, her eyes lit up and the “mmmmmmmmmm” that left her lips could be heard throughout the house.

 So yeah, they are beautiful, beet-loaded and kid-approved.
 Basically, I just won a gold medal with these beet pancakes.